tetienne/somfy-open-api/README.md

 1. Vist https://developer.somfy.com
 2. Create an account
 3. Open the *My Apps* menu
-4. Add a new App
+4. Add a new App (for testing, redirect url can be anything in https)
 4. Plug in your details into the test script below.

 ## Example usage